TWUOnline/ldrs591/_pages/unit-7-assessment.md

 <h4>Part B</h4>
 Next, discuss your evaluation of the mixed methods approach in the servant leadership article you chose.
 Make sure that you include your quality rating (0-3) and also the rationale/evidence for your rating in your response.
 <h4>Part C</h4>
-Finally, describe an example of a Transformational Servant Leader in your life.
+Finally, describe an example of a Transformational Servant Leader in your life and then discuss the following:
 <ul>
- 	<li>What values and characteristics define that person?</li>
  	<li>If you had to conduct your own study on servant leadership what approach would you use to capture the characteristics of that person?
 Would you use a qualitative approach and use focus groups, interviews, or would you use a quantitative approach and have them complete a questionnaire?
 Or would you choose a mixed methods approach?
-Discuss the strengths and weakness of the approach you would choose.</li>
+Discuss how you would apply a mixed-methods approach to the study of servant leadership.</li>
 </ul>
 <h4></h4>
 &nbsp;